 Any bromeliad cultivar may be registered: a unique cultivar of a species plant, a new, unknown or undescribed species (eg. Neoregelia 'Fireball') or a hybrid with unknown parentage.
 It must simply fit the definition for cultivar as described above.

 PHOTOGRAPHIC RECORD or CULTIVAR 'STANDARD'

-New cultivar registrations must be accompanied by two or more photos (preferably digital J-Pegs), slides or prints.
-One photograph should show a full frame overall view of the plant with another showing the bloom as close-up as possible.
-Either of these, or perhaps another photograph, should show the feature or character that makes the cultivar unique.
+New cultivar registrations must be accompanied by at least two or more photos (must be digital J-Pegs) and be well-lit.
+One photograph should show a full frame overall view of the plant with another showing the inflorescence as close-up as possible with fresh flowers visible.
+Either of these, or perhaps another photograph, should show the feature or character that makes the cultivar unique, such as a side-on view of it's growth habit.
 Watch to see that the background is not busy and does not detract from the plant.

 The database into which the information from the registration sheet is entered is an open one which will allow updating, adding additional information, or changing data at any time.
 If you learn anything further or get a better photograph please let us know.

 The cultivar name you choose should follow the guidelines below: